 What is a VA Renovation Loan?

 The VA Renovation Loan is a program that combines the best of two worlds—renovation financing and VA benefits.
-It is backed by Veterans Affairs and allows the borrower to make structural or cosmetic improvements on a home that they want to buy, sell or improve.
+It is backed by the U.S. Department of Veterans Affairs and allows the borrower to make structural or cosmetic improvements on a home that they want to buy, sell or improve.

 The flexibility of a traditional renovation loan is enhanced when paired with the benefits of VA loans.

 What Are the Benefits of a VA Renovation Loan?

 A VA Renovation Loan has many benefits.
 Here are just a few of them:

 - 0% down payment upon closing – One of the most attractive benefits of a VA loan is the 0% down payment upon closing.
 Conventional loans typically require at least 5% while an FHA loan requires at least 3.5% of the total home mortgage.

 - No monthly mortgage insurance – Buyers are not required to pay private mortgage insurance (PMI).

 - Lower than average interest rates – VA loans have the lowest average interest rates of all loan types.

 - Flexibility – You can use your VA Renovation Loan to buy, sell, or improve a home that is not in brand new condition.